meyer28j/meyer28j.github.io/README.md

 Partial SASS files:
 1. \_colors.scss - stores all variables for colors to be applied in other partials.
+2. \_spacing.scss - stores all variables for padding and margin spacing to be applied in other partials.
-2. \_layout.scss - handles grid/flexbox layout parameters for all major sections and containers, including layout changes at breakpoints.
+3. \_layout.scss - handles grid/flexbox layout parameters for all major sections and containers, including layout changes at breakpoints.
 It does NOT include some flexbox structures used for small components, such as aligning logos within their container or aligning an image for a particular section.
-3. \_components.scss - configures all generic component classes such as cards and split-screen.
+4. \_components.scss - configures all generic component classes such as cards and split-screen.
-4. \_base.scss - applies the other partials and handles the foundational elements, such as applying color, font, spacing, etc.
+5. \_base.scss - applies the other partials and handles the foundational elements, such as applying color, font, spacing, etc.
-5. \_main.scss - imports partials to be compiled into the final main.css.
+6. \_main.scss - imports partials to be compiled into the final main.css.

 ## Assignment 3 Changes